 - Turn off the TV and even put a ‘Do Not Disturb” sign on your door.

 5. Sleep Early.
 Rise Early.
 Sleep Better.

 It just makes sense.
-If you have more time to invest into work, you will equally output more results.
+If you have more time to invest in work, you will equally output more results.
 Sleep is king for two main reasons:

-- The amount of sleep you have directly correlates with the amount of time you have to stay awake in a day.
+- The amount of sleep you have directly correlated with the amount of time you have to stay awake in a day.